Skip to content

 Status OK (change procedure)

-• The equipment is in good condition and approved for continued use, but the procedure or intervals need to be adjusted in the original job/template.
+The equipment is in good condition and approved for continued use but the routine or intervals need to be adjusted in the original job.

-Create a property in MaintMaster with the name, Type of PM-measure.
-Add the following captions as values to your list.
+• Create a Property in MaintMaster, data type Value list, with the name Type of PM action.
+Enter the following captions as optional values.

 Predetermined maintenance

-• Preventive maintenance performed at specified intervals or following a specific application, but without prior condition monitoring
+Preventive maintenance carried out at specified intervals or after a specified use without regarding condition.

 Condition-based maintenance

-• Preventive maintenance consisting of the control and monitoring of the condition of a unit in terms of its performance and characteristics.
+Preventive maintenance which consists of checking and monitoring the condition of a unit in terms of its operation and characteristics.

-• Maintenance measure following condition-based maintenance, when predicting a unit’s impaired function is based on the analysis and evaluation of key characteristics
+Maintenance action following a condition-based maintenance, when a prediction of a unit's deteriorating performance based on analysis and evaluation of key characteristics is made.

-• Maintenance that is performed by the user or operator of the machine
+Maintenance carried out by the user or operator of the machinery

 Reliability

-• Ability of a unit to perform the required function under given conditions within a specified time frame.
+Ability of a unit to perform the required function under given conditions during a specified time interval.

 Maintainability

-• The ability of the maintenance organization to provide the appropriate maintenance resources to the required location, to perform the required maintenance on a unit at the specified time or within a specified time frame.
+The ability of the maintenance organisation to provide the right maintenance resources at the required location, to perform required maintenance actions on a unit, at a specified time or during a specified time interval.

 Quality

-• For reporting an action where the purpose is or was to improve the quality output from a machine or equipment.
+For reporting back an action where the purpose is or has been to improve the quality output of a machine or equipment.

 Speed

-• For reporting on an action where the purpose is or was to improve the speed or cycle time of a machine or equipment.
+For reporting back on an action where the purpose is or has been to improve the speed or cycle time of a machine or equipment.

-• Used to report an adaption or adjustment of an equipment aimed at producing a new product or packaging.
+Used to report back an adaptation or adjustment of a piece of equipment for example for a new product or packaging.

 Personal safety

-• Used to report cases where the purpose is to improve personal safety.
-Including activities for ergonomic improvements.
+Used to report back on cases where the aim is to improve personal safety.
+Including ergonomic improvement activities.

 Environment